 God talks about numbers and locations.
 Sounds like a plan?

-another?
 Without an object occupying it, a location is nothing.
-For the purposes of Science, all objects
+For the purposes of Science, all objects are by definition

-are by definition discrete.
+discrete.
 We measure distance from the edge or surface of an object.
-Hence, a series of
+Hence, a series of locations are

 Hence, two dots, locations, or numbers can never constitute a continuous line without violating their

 individuality irrespective of how they are distributed, aligned, or shaped.
 We simply cannot construct a

 continuous wall using discrete bricks.
 If continuity is a precondition for straightness, to be straight, a line

 must be an indivisible, continuous entity from the start.

 Aristotle incongruously referred to that which cannot be divided as ‘indivisible’ and

 to that which could be divided as ‘continuous.’
 In Math, indivisible and continuous

 are antonyms.
 In Physics, these terms are synonyms.
 In Physics, it is irrational to